zjgyb/downpu/README.md

 # downpu
-This is a project for NEPU NMC
+This is a project for NCEPU NMC